 - Place a large bowl with a fine mesh strainer next to the stove.

 - Add about 3/4 cup of the rhubarb jam to the cream mixture and whisk to combine.
-Place the saucepan over medium heat and whisk constantly until the ice cream base reaches 175 degrees F. Don’t let the mixture boil or will curdle.
+Place the saucepan over medium heat and whisk constantly until the ice cream base reaches 175°F. Don’t let the mixture boil or it will curdle.

 - Pour the ice cream base through the strainer to remove the pieces of rhubarb and any bits of cooked egg.
 Press the rhubarb with the back of a large spoon to get as much liquid as possible into the bowl.